 Histiocytosis X has typically been thought of as a cancer-like condition.
-More recently researchers have begun to suspect that it is actually an autoimmune phenomenon, in which immune cells mistakenly attack the body, rather than fight infections.
-Extra immune cells may form tumors, which can affect various parts of the body including the bones, skull, and other areas.
+But more recently, researchers have begun to think it may be an autoimmune disorder.
+In this type of disorder, a person's immune cells mistakenly attack the body, rather than help the body fight infections.
+The extra immune cells the body makes may form tumors, which can affect various parts of the body, including the bones, skull, and other areas.

 Histiocytosis X is thought to affect roughly 1 in 200,000 people each year.
-It is most often seen in children ages 1 to 15.
-The rate peaks among children ages 5 to 10.
+It is most often seen in children ages 1 - 15, with the highest rate among children ages 5 - 10.

-Pulmonary histiocytosis X is a specific type of this disorder that involves swelling of the small airways (bronchioles) and small blood vessels in the lungs.
-It is most common in adults.
-The inflammation leads to lung stiffening and damage.
+Pulmonary histiocytosis X is a specific type of histiocytosis X that involves swelling of the small airways and small blood vessels in the lungs.
+This inflammation leads to lung stiffening and damage.
+It is most common in 30 - 40 year old adults, usually cigarette smokers.
 The cause is unknown.
-It most often affects those ages 30 to 40, usually cigarette smokers.